Keats/tera/docs/content/docs/_index.md

 Note that only whitespace between successive opening tags and successive closing tags is removed.

-Also note that if the template you using it in is automatically escaped, you will need to call the `safe` filter before `spaceless`.
+Also note that if the template you are using it in is automatically escaped, you will need to call the `safe` filter before `spaceless`.

 #### striptags